07 4082 7470

 Anemones

-Anemones are an interesting type of animal that lives on coral reefs.
-Often mistaken for a plant, this rare type of creature is closely related to corals and jellyfish.
+Anemones are an interesting type of animal that live on coral reefs.
+Often mistaken for a plant, this rare type of organism is closely related to corals and jellyfish.
 They have stinging tentacles that keep away potential predators and often host animals in a symbiotic relationship, including everybody's favourite tropical fella, the clownfish!
 They are easily recognised by their soft swaying arms that float and grow upwards, waving in the current.

 Steephead parrotfish

 Also known as the blunt-head parrotfish, you’ll know this fun fish when you spot its oblong face and bright blue colours!
 Parrotfish feed on algae that live on coral, effectively functioning as janitors on the coral reefs.
 Their presence is vital to the health of the reefs and its corals as they create more space for juvenile corals to attach and grow by removing parasitic algae.
-They are often spotted in schools, so you'll notice them right away if they're around.
+They are often spotted in large schools, so you'll notice them right away if they're around.
 And if you listen closely, you will actually be able to hear them biting into the coral!

 Rabbitfish